-I was greeted on arrival by Andrew, the proprietor.
-A very friendly, knowledgeable and accommodating individual, Andrew really made the visit with his stories and anecdotes and a great example of what customer service should be.
+A very friendly, knowledgeable and accommodating individual, hosts really made the visit with stories and anecdotes and a great example of what customer service should be.
 The Lodge is a wonderful house, perfectly located and with a really eclectic range of antiques and curios.
 The breakfast room with its views over the stones is a special treat.
-I stayed in the Pelmet room – a really good size with fabulous views, a very comfortable bed, tea and coffee facilities and with a very clean and modern bathroom which although not ensuite is for the use of the Pelmet room only and very conveniently situated.
+I stayed in the Pelmet room – a really good size with fabulous views, a very comfortable bed, tea and coffee facilities and with a very clean and modern bathroom which although not ensuite is for the use of the Pelmet room only and was very conveniently situated.

 Breakfast was great, the location of The Lodge in the centre of the Stones is particularly special and there is ample parking in the residents’ car park next door for which Andrew provided a National Trust parking permit.
 And just a short wander from the Red Lion pub if you are looking for someone to cook you supper.

 I’m really looking forward to visiting again very soon to this very special place.
-Happy Day Andrew!
+Happy Day!

 “Once of the coolest places to stay on the planet!”.

 My family (myself, wife, children 12 and 15 and gran) stayed at the Lodge.
 It was a bit of a squeeze ( my son and I shared a double bed and my wife and daughter shared another double bed) but it was worth it to stay in Avebury in the middle of a stone circle!!!!
 I mean where else can you do that????
 Our host, Andrew, was charming, and the room were comfortable, quiet and beautiful, with lots of the family’s collected antiques.
 We spent more time over breakfast looking around the room than talking.
 Breakfast was a delicious and filling vegetarian option.
 Would not hesitate to recommend this as the place to stay if you are visiting Avebury.